Close Menu

 2. Soft Plush Toys

-• Shih-Tzus love cuddling with plush companions.
+• Shih-Tzus adore cuddling with plush buddies.

-• Always supervise to avoid chewing hazards.
+• Always supervise to prevent chewing dangers.

 3. Chew Toys (for Dental Health)